Keeping you and your family safe on long distance drives

 Driving long distances alone

 Driving long distances along vast boring stretches of the road might cause drowsy driving.
 If possible, go with a partner.
-This way, you can switch drivers every two hours and sleep while your partner drives.
+This way, you can switch drivers every two hours and sleep while your partner drives and don’t exceed 11 hours a day of driving in total.

 Lack of adequate sleep